Zohar Mendzelevski-Steinberg Dex Grodner

 Leah Golan, head of the Jewish Agency delegation in UK, will speak with Noam Shalit about the campaign inside Israel that was mounted in order to bring Gilad Shalit home, and will explore some of the ethical dilemmas involved in his story.

-David Hirsh Simon Plosker Avi Mayer Lahav Harkov
+Lahav Harkov David Hirsh Simon Plosker Avi Mayer

 Red 1